Lepton Number Violating Electron Recoils in a $U(1)_{B-L}$ Model with Non-Standard Interactions: Model Setup

-With the $y_{ij}^{\nu} L_i N_j^c \overline{H}$ and $y_{ij}^{N} T N_i^c N_j^c$ terms, we can generate the neutrino masses and mixings via Type I seesaw mechanism after $T$ acquires a vev and breaks the $U(1)_{B-L}$ gauge symmetry.
 Now we can see non-standard neutrino interactions emerge from this model setup.
 The vector-like $(XE, XE^c)$ masses are assumed heavy as the result of UV symmetry breaking.
 Integrating out $(XE, XE^c)$, we can obtain effective operators,

 After $U(1)_{B-L}$ gauge symmetry breaking, we get

 For simplicity with phenomenology, we can assume that only $y_1^{H'}$ and $y_{1}^{T}$ are non-zero.
 From the terms $y_{ij}^{\Phi} L_i \Phi L_j$ and Eq.~(\ref{Eq:ST}), we obtain